paweliwaszko/portfolio/test-documentation/01_Test_Plan.md

 ## 8. Entry Criteria

 Testing begins when:
-- The application is accessible.
+- The ParaBank demo site is accessible.
 - The test environment is available.
-- Test credentials are prepared.
+- Test account(s) are registered/prepared.
 - Browsers are updated.

 ---